AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/developing/extending/experience-fragments.md

 <!-- When developing a new template for Experience Fragments you can follow the standard practices for an [editable template](/help/sites-developing/page-templates-editable.md).
 -->

-So erstellen Sie eine Experience Fragment-Vorlage, die vom **Experience Fragment erstellen** einen dieser Regelsätze verwenden:
+So erstellen Sie eine Experience Fragment-Vorlage, die vom **Experience Fragment erstellen** -Assistenten verwenden, müssen Sie einen der folgenden Regelsätze ausführen:

 1. Beide: